The Boat Race is a gruelling thing to do. But at these riverside spots, it’s a dream to watch.

 13 Lower Mall, Hammersmith, W6 9DJ.
 Nearest station is Hammersmith.

 Right next door to The Blue Anchor, the Greene King-owned Rutland Arms has more of a party vibe.
-They’ll throw the doors open at 10am, host a BBQ, and run a Britpop-a-thon at the conclusion of the race.
+For the second year running, they’ll throw the doors open at 10am for bacon sarnies, host a BBQ from midday, and run a Britpop-a-thon at the conclusion of the race.
 After which, the Boat Race will seem like a Blur.

 The further you go along the Boat Race route, the older the pubs seem to get.
 The Dove is so old, Charles II used to wine and dine his mistress Nell Gwynne here.
 You aren’t likely to spot any royals here come race day, but it does boast officially the smallest bar room in the world, so expect it to full up rather quickly.

-The Boat Race will in all likelihood be decided by now, but if it isn’t, The White Hart is a smashing spot for a photo finish.
-Their lovely outdoor terrace will surely be rammed, but if you’re here early enough, you’ll get a commanding view of the finish.
+By this stage, one boat should have taken an insurmountable lead – but if they haven’t, The White Hart suddenly becomes a smashing spot for a photo finish.
+Their lovely outdoor terrace will surely be rammed, but if you’re here early enough, you’ll get a commanding view of the end.
 Should hunger strike, you’ll be well catered for in this gastropub.

 The Terrace, SW13 0NR.
 Nearest station is Barnes Bridge (National Rail).

-Again, not a pub, but it’s earned a spot on this list as it’s brand spanking new, and also highly appropriate.
+Again, not a pub, but it earns a spot on this list as it’s brand spanking new, and also highly appropriate.
 Since you’re watching a river race, seafood is surely the food of choice for Boat Race day.
 And who better to serve it than Rick Stein, master of British seafood?
-Their Boat Race special is a three course, seafood-heavy meal, and it will set you back £70.
+Their Boat Race special is a three course, seafood-heavy meal, and it will set you back £75.
 Guess it’s an appropriate time to splash out…

 Tideway Yard, 125 Mortlake High Street, SW14 8SN.
 Nearest station is Barnes Bridge (National Rail).